-I am a social researcher working on environmental inequalities and fertility.
-I am a Nuffield Postdoctoral Prize Reserach Fellow in Sociology (at Nuffield College, University of Oxford) and an Associate Member of the Leverhulme Centre for Demographic Science.
+I am a Nuffield Postdoctoral Prize Research Fellow in Sociology (at Nuffield College, University of Oxford) and an Associate Member of the Leverhulme Centre for Demographic Science.

-My research is concerned with early life exposures and the question of how the natural environment shapes health inequalities and social stratification.
-My existing work focuses on the impact of prenatal temperature exposure on fertility, reproductive health, and infant wellbeing outcomes.
-I am particularly interested in understanding the mechanisms that underlie climate-population relationships, their role in producing social stratification, and in the question of how we can best measure and model environmental exposures across a range of diverse societies and geographic settings.
+My research is concerned with early life exposures and the question of how the natural environment shapes health and social stratification at birth and throughout the life-course.
+My existing work focuses on the impact of prenatal temperature exposure on fertility, reproductive health, and infant well-being.
+I aim to understand the social and biological mechanisms that underlie climate-population relationships and their role in (re-)producing social stratification.
+Moreover, my work explores how we can best measure and model environmental exposures across a range of diverse societies.

-I was a PhD student at Oxford's Nuffield Department of Population Health and am an alumna of the Max Planck Institute for Demographic Research's IMPRS-PHDS Research School.
+During my doctoral studies, I was a student at Oxford's Nuffield Department of Population Health and the Department of Sociology and an active member of the Max Planck Institute for Demographic Research's IMPRS-PHDS Research School.

 Photo credit: Tom Weller Photography